Soistesimmer/SEA-DialogGen/README.md

 * run the scripts under `rank-gen/script` or `merge-gen/script` to train or test models

 #### Potential Bug
 * We notice a version mismatch problem when using latest version of transformers package.
 This bug influences generation models using BART because latest BART changes start token when generation.
-And, this bug can be solved by add ``decoder_start_token_id=0'' command for ``generate'' function (e.g., line 183 in Merge-gen/main.py).
+And, this bug can be solved by add `decoder_start_token_id=0` command for `generate` function (e.g., line 183 in `Merge-gen/main.py`).